MariaVoreakou/standardization-sustainable-metrics/README.md

 ├── /diagrams
-├──── /datacenter-level   # SysML models in .svg format created based on the state of the art paper ├──── /software-level     # SysML models in .svg format created for our research ├── /papers               # Reference materials and annotated base papers ├── /misc                 # Other files used for this research
+├──── /datacenter-level   # SysML models in .svg format created based on the state of the art paper ├──── /software-level     # SysML models in .svg format created for our research ├──── /cloud-related      # SysML models in .svg format created for our research cloud related ├── /papers               # Reference materials and annotated base papers ├── /misc                 # Other files used for this research